top of page

 How HR Outsourcing Services Can Help You Prepare Before It’s Too Late

 The countdown is nearly over.
-Minnesota’s Paid Family and Medical Leave (PFML) program is less than two weeks away from going live, and small businesses across the state are scrambling to understand what this means for their operations, payroll, and compliance obligations.
+Minnesota’s Paid Family and Medical Leave (PFML) program is less than two weeks away from going live.
+Small businesses across the state are scrambling to understand what this means for their operations, payroll, and compliance obligations.
 While the law has been discussed for years, many employers—especially those without dedicated HR teams—are only now realizing how much administrative work and policy restructuring PFML requires.

 If you’re a small business owner feeling the pressure, you’re not alone.
 The Minnesota PFML program introduces new payroll premiums, reporting requirements, employee eligibility rules, and workplace notice obligations.
 For organizations with limited staff, this can feel overwhelming.
 That’s why many Minnesota employers are turning to HR Outsourcing Services to help them navigate the transition smoothly and avoid costly mistakes.